jason-lang/jason-cli/README.md

 Then use your preferred IDE to edit the sources of the application in  the `src` folder.

-The commands of this section are used to help changing the source code of some application.
+The commands of this section are used to help change the source code of some application.
 To change or monitor the state of running applications, see the commands below.

 ### Command Line